mr2raccoon/caactus/README.md

 - the caactus scripts are setup for pulling the information needed for running from the file
 - in the following commands, replace `\path\to\config.toml` with your actual path
   - CAVE: for Windows users make sure to change the backlash fro `/path/to/config.toml` to `\path\to\config.toml`, when copying the path to your working directory
-- open the command line and save the path to your project file to a variable
+- open the command line (for Windows: Anaconda Powershell) and save the path to your project file to a variable
   - whole command UNIX:
   ```bash
   p = "\path\to\config.toml"